This content was recently updated by Sudhir Singh on April 23, 2025 to improve accuracy.

 Additional Requirements:

-- The beneficiary family should not own a pucca house anywhere in India
+- The beneficiary family should not own a pucca house anywhere in India.

-- Aadhaar is mandatory for identity verification
+- Aadhaar is mandatory for identity verification.

-- Preference given to female ownership/co-ownership in EWS/LIG
+- Preference given to female ownership/co-ownership in EWS/LIG.

-Application Process (Urban & Gramin)
+Pradhan Mantri Awas Yojana Application Process (Urban & Gramin)

 The application process for PMAY has been designed to be accessible, transparent, and technology-driven.
 It differs slightly between the Urban (PMAY-U) and Gramin (PMAY-G) versions of the scheme to accommodate the distinct characteristics of urban and rural populations.

-PMAY-U (Urban)
+Pradhan Mantri Awas Yojana PMAY-U (Urban)

-The urban component supports online self-application and offline facilitation through Common Service Centres (CSCs) and banks.
+The urban component supports online self-application and offline facilitation through Common Service Centres (CSCS) and banks.
 Here’s a step-by-step breakdown:

 Step-by-Step Guide: